bukson/steampy/README.md

 **accept_trade_offer(trade_offer_id: str) -> dict**

-Using `SteamClient.login` method is required before usage This method also use identity secret from SteamGuard file to confirm trade offer.
+Using `SteamClient.login` method is required before usage This method also uses identity secret from SteamGuard file to confirm the trade offer.
 No need to manually confirm it on mobile app or email.

 **decline_trade_offer(trade_offer_id: str) -> dict**